Delsk/PowerApps/README.md

 # PowerApps
-This project was created to assist with the mass movement of Power Platform solutions from one environment, like the default environment, into one more other environments, like user environments.
+This project was created to assist with the mass movement of Power Platform solutions from one environment, like the default environment, into one or more other environments.

+This could help in the event of an environment strategy being implemented or even from ongoing maintenance of an environment, like the default environment.

 This code mimics the code created by Suparna Banerjee which can be found at: https://suparnatechbasket.wordpress.com/2023/07/26/bulk-move-dataverse-solutions/